hapax/hapax.github.io/assets/teaching.md

 to reduce
 [maths anxiety](https://www.cne.psychol.cam.ac.uk/math-memory/what-is-mathematics-anxiety)
 in students, it should also reduce anxiety in teachers.
-Perhaps, once out of the scrubland, more teachers will be genuinely enthusiastic about what they are teaching.
+Perhaps, once they've left the scrubland, more teachers will be genuinely enthusiastic about what they are teaching.
-Enthusiasm is infectious!
+And enthusiasm is infectious!

 #### What's next?